For Harold Lasswell: Some Reflections on Human Dignity, Entrapment, Informed Consent, and the Plea Bargain, 84 Yale Law Journal 683 (1975)

 Date of Authorship for this Version

 Goldstein, Joseph, "For Harold Lasswell: Some Reflections on Human Dignity, Entrapment, Informed Consent, and the Plea Bargain" (1975).
 Faculty Scholarship Series.
-Paper 2449.
+2449.